rxwx/rxwx.github.io/_posts/2022-11-09-ProxyNotRelay.md

 ### An Alternative IIS Rewrite Approach

 I had this idea, which I posted in a [Twitter thread](https://twitter.com/buffaloverflow/status/1581690003339767808).
-Instead of tryring to rewrite IIS requests on the Frontend, why not do it on the backend instead?
+Instead of trying to rewrite IIS requests on the Frontend, why not do it on the backend instead?
 That way we have more control of the data, and can process things like headers that are sent by the Frontend, for example.

 The idea is basically that instead of trying to block-list bad requests, we can instead allow-list based on the `msExchProxyUri` which is sent by the Frontend.